Ruth Hahn, Violin

 Joonas Pitkänen, Conductor

 Joonas Pitkänen, born in 1986 and resident in Basel (Switzerland), is a charismatic and dynamic Finnish conductor.
 Aside from the Scandinavian Repertoire to which he feels a natural affinity, he is especially appreciated for his interpretations of Shostakovich and his work as opera conductor.
 His concerts are intriguing and moving.
 He sees his mission to make music and musicians come first and to render accessible less well-known works and contemporary music to the audience.
-Based in Basel, Pitkänen was principal conductor of Monferrato Classic Orchestra in Italy and is currently chief conductor of Stadtorchester Zug in Switzerland.
+Based in Basel, Pitkänen was principal conductor of Monferrato Classic Orchestra in Italy and is currently chief conductor of the City Orchestra of Zug and the Youth Symphony Orchestra Zürichsee in Switzerland.

 In 2022 he was handpicked to LEAD!
 Foundations Excellence Platform for Young Artists where he is being closely mentored by Jukka-Pekka Saraste.